Information for patients

 What is Clostridioides difficile?

-Clostridioides difficile are bacteria (germs) which live in the intestine (gut) of some people without causing any problems.
-Sometimes they can cause infection and diarrhoea, especially when antibiotics have been taken.
+C.diff are bacteria (germs) which live in the intestine (bowel) of some people without causing any problems.
+Sometimes they can cause infection and diarrhoea (runny poo), especially when antibiotics have been taken.

 What does my PCR positive stool specimen result mean?

-Your stool specimen test has shown that you have Clostridioides difficile bacteria in your gut.
+Your faeces (poo) specimen has shown that you have Clostridioides difficile bacteria in your bowel.

-Two types of test for Clostridioides difficile are carried out on diarrhoea specimens.
+There are two types of test for C.diff that are carried out on diarrhoea specimens.

 One test shows whether bacteria are present, this is known as the PCR test.

-The other test shows the bacteria are producing toxins (poisons) in your gut.
-In patients who are PCR positive for C difficile only, the results show that bacteria are present but not producing toxins.
+The other test shows the bacteria are producing toxins (poisons) in your bowel.
+In patients who are PCR positive for C diff only, the results show that bacteria are present but not producing toxins.
+At the time of your test toxins were not found.

 What are the signs and symptoms of Clostridioides difficile